green3g/can-arcgis/README.md

 #### `viewOptions`

-Options to be passed to the map view constructor.
+Options to be passed to the map view constructor.These options are passed via binding in the navigation extension.

 ```javascript
 viewOptions: {